cloud-gov/cg-site/content/getting-started/concepts.md

 ## Buildpacks

-All apps need to use a 'buildpack' specific to their language, which sets up dependencies for particular language stacks.
-There are standard buildpacks for most languages, and they will usually be auto-detected by CF. Using the standard buildpacks is strongly encouraged.
+All apps need to use a "buildpack" specific to their language, which sets up dependencies for particular language stacks.
+There are [standard buildpacks for most languages](https://docs.cloudfoundry.org/buildpacks/), and they will usually be auto-detected by Cloud Foundry.
+Using the standard buildpacks is strongly encouraged.
 In the rare case where the buildpack does not get detected correctly, or to use a custom buildpack, it can be specified in the manifest (as below) or with the `-b` flag.
 Use either the buildpack name:

     buildpack: python_buildpack